Painting

 Archaeology

 The other need to engage with the traces of pentimenti held beneath the layers of a paint to refashion the intention of the artist is perhaps archaeological in nature but for the artist is merely history.
-For the artist paintings evolve and the adjustments and decisions of the artist may be interesting to conservators and historians who can then reflect on these to propose their own ideas about the artists intentions and process.
-However in the final analysis they are not relevant to the finished painting because the artist has made the final decision by ever present analysis of their intentions, ideas, philosophy and aesthetic when compared to the finished painting.
+For the painter a painting evolves, the adjustments and decisions of the artist may be interesting to conservators and historians who can then reflect on these to propose their ideas about the artists intentions and process.
+But in the final analysis they are not relevant to the finished painting because the artist already made their final decision.
+The ever present analysis of the investigators intentions, ideas, philosophy and aesthetic when compared to the artists intention in the finished painting is academic and supportive, nothing more.

 Surface Actions

 The process of painting is a point of reference for many artists who epitomise the idea that paint is gestural and can be splashed, dripped, splattered, dribbled, smeared onto the painterly surface in a spontaneous way usually emphasising the physical act of painting.
-Perhaps the suggestion that it represents the physical act of painting enables those who actively engaged in this process to be termed avant garde.
-The reality however is that it didn't add to the internal language of painting which had for centuries engaged with all the physical and gestural techniques heralded as new.
+The idea that it represents the physical act of painting ,enables those who subjugate the individual actions of the painting process to be termed avant garde.
+The reality however is that it never added to the internal language of painting which has for centuries engaged with all the physical and gestural techniques latterly heralded as new.

-Gino painted amalgamated sections of his studio floor which had accrued a variety of marks over the years, these paintings are observations of the unconscious reflex that is used in the painting process no matter be it figurative, abstract, physical, conceptual.
-Gino argues that paintings no matter the style or subject contain a contemporary viewpoint reaching back through history and offer a continual conversation when free from market concerns and mannerism..
-The layering of paint represents the acrued knowledge of the past, present and future holding within it time, history, light and fragments of "truth".
+Gino observed and painted sections of his studio floor which had accrued a variety of marks over the years, these paintings are observations of the unconscious reflex used in the painting process no matter be it figurative, abstract, physical, conceptual.
+Gino argues that no matter the historical viewpoint painting always reaches back through history to offer a continual conversation unless co-opted for the art market where trends and Mannerism have become more important than art..

 Optical, Flats, Field, Data